cwatkins/grammarly-for-developers/examples/editor-sdk-angular/readme.md

 ## Ask a question

-If you want to ask a question, share a suggestion, or chat about how you're using the Grammarly Text Editor SDK in your application, join us in the [Grammarly for Developers Discussions](https://github.com/grammarly/grammarly-for-developers/discussions).
+If you want to ask a question, share a suggestion, or chat about how you're using the Grammarly Text Editor SDK in your application, join us in the [Grammarly for Developers community on GitHub](https://github.com/grammarly/grammarly-for-developers/discussions).